Compute

 NOTE:

 • When you mount a file system using its domain name, cross-region mounting is not supported.
-To mount a file system across regions, use the file system IP address for mounting.
+To mount a file system across regions, mount the file system using IP address.

 • The file system domain name randomly resolves to a corresponding domain name server IP address, so some domain name servers may have lots of mounts while others have only a few.
 It is recommended that you use the domain name servers to the maximum extent as uneven mounts may affect the file system performance.